hmrc/file-upload/README.md

 Response: 200

 #### Retrieve Metadata
-Retrieve metadata from a file in an envelope.
+Returns current metadata information from a file in an envelope.
 ```
 GET     file-upload/envelopes/{envelope-id}/files/{filesId}/metadata
 ```